GAumala/blog/static/posts/2020-01-27-working-with-streams-kotlin.md

 **EDIT 2021-01-14:** A [minor bug](https://github.com/GAumala/blog/issues/12)
 in `ObservableInputStream` has been fixed.

+**EDIT 2021-01-17:** [It has been brought to my attention]( https://github.com/GAumala/blog/issues/13) that Java 9 introduces new `InputStream` methods `readNBytes()` and `readAllBytes()`.
+If you target Java 9 or later then you should override these methods as well to update the read bytes counter appropriately, otherwise you may end up with mysterious bugs.

 To use this, wrap the original stream with one of these classes, attaching a lambda function to execute every time the number of processed bytes increases.
 For example here's how you could report progress while downloading a file via